playcanvas/blog/blog/2024-05-22-a-faster-supersplat-with-pwa-support.md

 import ReactPlayer from 'react-player'

 Today, we are announcing the latest release of [SuperSplat](https://playcanvas.com/supersplat/editor), the open source tool for editing and optimizing 3D Gaussian Splats.
+If you don't have a PLY file to hand, [here's an example](https://playcanvas.com/supersplat/editor?load=https://raw.githubusercontent.com/playcanvas/engine/main/examples/assets/splats/biker.ply)!

 ![SuperSplat PWA](/img/supersplat-pwa-sculpture.png)